Gayathri-raja/Job-Application-form/README.md

 # Client-Side Form Validation for a Job Application Website

-<p2>Objective: </p2>
+Objective:

 Design and implement a robust client-side form validation system using JavaScript for a job application website.
-The goal is to enhance user experience by providing real-time feedback on the validity of input data and ensuring that all submitted data meets specified criteria
+The goal is to enhance user experience by providing real-time feedback on the validity of input data and ensuring that all submitted data meets specified criteria.

 Features:

- User-Friendly Interface: The form should provide clear feedback to users about any validation errors and how to correct them.
+1. User-Friendly Interface: The form should provide clear feedback to users about any validation errors and how to correct them.
- Real-Time Validation: Validation should occur as users interact with the form, providing immediate feedback on the validity of their input.
+2. Real-Time Validation: Validation should occur as users interact with the form, providing immediate feedback on the validity of their input.
- Comprehensive Validation Rules: Validate various form fields including name, email, phone number, address, and resume upload.
+3. Comprehensive Validation Rules: Validate various form fields including name, email, phone number, address, and resume upload.
- Custom Error Messages: Display customized error messages for different types of validation errors to guide users effectively.
+4. Custom Error Messages: Display customized error messages for different types of validation errors to guide users effectively.
- Submit Button State: The submit button should remain disabled until all form fields are valid.
+5. Submit Button State: The submit button should remain disabled until all form fields are valid.
- Accessibility: Ensure that the validation feedback is accessible to users with disabilities, such as through screen readers.
+6. Accessibility: Ensure that the validation feedback is accessible to users with disabilities, such as through screen readers.

 Rules & Constraints:

 1. Name Field: Must not be empty and should accept only letters (no numbers or special characters).
 2. Email Field: Must be a valid email address format (e.g.,